DaSilvaRemi/NozamaGameJam/README.md

  # Scoutama Gamejam ESIEE-ESIPE 2022 Project

- A 2.5D platform racing game created during a Gamejam with ESIEE PARIS and ESIPE schools
+ A 2.5D platform racing game created during a Gamejam with ESIEE PARIS and ESIPE schools.
+The main goals is to drive a Nozama delivery robot thaht deliver some clients in a world with drones.

  # Authors
  - Rémi Da Silva